darklynx/request-baskets/README.md

 ### Persistent storage

-By default request baskets service stores configured baskets and collected HTTP requests in memory.
+By default Request Baskets service stores configured baskets and collected HTTP requests in memory.
 This data is lost after service or server restart.
 However the service can be configured to keep collected data on file system.
 This allows service restart without loosing created baskets and collected data.

 To start service in persistent mode simply configure the appropriate storage type, such as [bolt DB](https://github.com/boltdb/bolt/):